The trailer for the next Batman movie, called The Batman, dropped last month, and it seems like…

 … pretty much like every other big-budget theatrical Batman movie of the last thirty years not directed by Joel Schumacher.
 I’m… just… so tired.

-This trailer also comes on the heels of the reveal of a successful, years-long lobbying effort by a small but very loud segment of the DC fandom pushing for a “Snyder Cut” of Justice League, a movie plagued with the kinds of problems that more footage and more violence probably won’t remedy.
+This trailer also comes on the heels of the reveal of a successful, years-long lobbying effort by a small but very loud segment of the DC fandom pushing for a “Snyder Cut” of Justice League, a movie plagued with the kinds of problems that more footage and more violence probably won’t remedy (Edit: it looks like I may have been wrong about this prediction, according to Joey Magidson and Myles Hughes).
 But we’re getting more footage and visual effects anyway (which seems to contradict the insistence from these fans that there ever was a complete “Snyder Cut” hidden away somewhere, but that’s beside the point), satisfying those who have a disproportionate chokehold on this shared universe of costumed superheroes originally created to bring inspiration and joy to an audience of children and pre-teens.

 That fact, of course, has largely been forgotten, and I can’t say I’m surprised.
 Ever since the massive success of two books – Frank Miller’s The Dark Knight Returns and Alan Moore’s Watchmen – and the box office smash hit that was Tim Burton’s then-original cinematic depiction of a gothic, truly dark caped crusader, DC Comics has decided that in order to keep up with Marvel, they had to be Very Serious™.
-But, as it usually goes with entertainment companies attempting to duplicate a creative spark, they didn’t seem to realize the critical and commercial popularity of those two books and one movie came from how unprecedented those approaches to superhero storytelling were back in the late 80’s.
-Back then, no one had any conception of Batman outside of the cheesy, tongue-and-cheek TV show that had him stopping gimmicky bank robberies and pulling out shark repellent.
+But, as it usually goes with entertainment companies attempting to duplicate a creative spark, they didn’t seem to realize the critical and commercial popularity of those two books and one movie came from how unprecedented those approaches to superhero storytelling were back then.
+At that time, no one had any conception of Batman outside of the cheesy, tongue-in-cheek TV show that had him stopping gimmicky bank robberies and pulling out shark repellent.

 Zack Snyder thinks he’s being “edgy” by claiming his take on the Justice League is “for grownups”…